Siri: Apple Intelligence

+In 2026, Apple announced that it has selected Google Gemini to "power AI features like Siri".

 Voices

 The original American voice of Siri was recorded in July 2005 by Susan Bennett, who was unaware it would eventually be used for the voice assistant.
-A report from The Verge in September 2013 about voice actors, their work, and machine learning developments, hinted that Allison Dufty was the voice behind Siri, but this was disproven when Dufty wrote on her website that she was "absolutely, positively not the voice of Siri."
+A report from The Verge in September 2013 about voice actors, their work, and machine learning developments, hinted that Allison Dufty was the voice behind Siri, but this was disproven when Dufty wrote on her website that she was "absolutely, positively not the voice of Siri".
 Citing growing pressure, Bennett revealed her role as Siri in October, and her claim was confirmed by Ed Primeau, an American audio forensics expert.
 Apple has never acknowledged it.

 The original British male voice was provided by Jon Briggs, a former technology journalist and for 12 years narrated for the hit BBC quiz show The Weakest Link.
 After discovering he was Siri's voice by watching television, he first spoke about the role in November 2011.
-He acknowledged that the voice work was done "five or six years ago", and that he didn't know how the recordings would be used.
+He acknowledged that the voice work was done "five or six years ago", and that he did not know how the recordings would be used.

 The original Australian voice was provided by Karen Jacobsen, a voice-over artist known in Australia as the GPS girl.

 In an interview between all three voice actors and The Guardian, Briggs said that "the original system was recorded for a US company called Scansoft, who were then bought by Nuance.
 Apple simply licensed it."

 For iOS 11, Apple auditioned hundreds of candidates to find new female voices, then recorded several hours of speech, including different personalities and expressions, to build a new text-to-speech voice based on deep learning technology.
-In February 2022, Apple added Quinn, its first gender-neutral voice as a fifth user option, to the iOS 15.4 developer release.
+In February 2022, Apple added Quinn, its first gender-neutral voice, as a fifth user option to the iOS 15.4 developer release.

 Integration

-Siri released as a stand-alone application for the iOS operating system in February 2010, and at the time, the developers were also intending to release Siri for Android and BlackBerry devices.
+Siri released as a stand-alone application for the iOS operating system in December 2010, and at the time, the developers were also intending to release Siri for Android and BlackBerry devices.
 Two months later, Apple acquired Siri.
-On October 4, 2011, Apple introduced the iPhone 4S with a beta version of Siri.
+On October 14, 2011, Apple launched the iPhone 4S with a beta version of Siri.
 After the announcement, Apple removed the existing standalone Siri app from App Store.
 TechCrunch wrote that, though the Siri app supports iPhone 4, its removal from App Store might also have had a financial aspect for the company, in providing an incentive for customers to upgrade devices.
 Third-party developer Steven Troughton-Smith, however, managed to port Siri to iPhone 4, though without being able to communicate with Apple's servers.
 A few days later, Troughton-Smith, working with an anonymous person nicknamed "Chpwn", managed to fully hack Siri, enabling its full functionalities on iPhone 4 and iPod Touch devices.
 Additionally, developers were also able to successfully create and distribute legal ports of Siri to any device capable of running iOS 5, though a proxy server was required for Apple server interaction.